tomcomtang/unblock-game-collection/README.md

 # H5 Game Collection

-This is a carefully curated collection of H5 games that supports one-click deployment to personal domain sites.
+This is a carefully curated collection of open-source H5 games from GitHub that supports one-click deployment to personal domain sites.
+Due to the large number of games in the collection, we haven't generated preview links for each game.
+However, each game in the list below has a "Deploy" button that links to [Edgeone Pages](https://edgeone.ai/products/pages).
+To ensure reliable access for all users, especially students, we chose Edgeone Pages over Vercel as a precautionary measure against potential domain blocking issues.
 Through this simple deployment process, you can create your own game pages and enjoy unblocked gaming experience without any dependencies.

 ## Features